 Orivesi Gold Mine

-The Measured, Indicated and Inferred Mineral Resources for Orivesi as at 30 April 2018 and a reporting cut-off grade of 3.0 g/t gold are 220,000 tonnes @ 6.3 g/t gold for 43,000 ounces.
-The Mineral Resource represents material from the Kutema and Sarvisuo lode systems and is inclusive of Ore Reserves.
+The Measured, Indicated and Inferred Mineral Resources for Orivesi as at 31 December 2018 are 209 kt grading 6.1 g/t gold for 41 kozs.
+The Mineral Resource represents material from the Kutema and Sarvisuo lode systems.

 For further information on the Ore Reserves and Mineral Resources for the Orivesi Gold Mine refer to the Reserves and Resources page.

 Orivesi operates under an Environmental Permit granted in 2006.
 Dragon Mining applied to the Regional State Administration agency of Western and Inner Finland (“AVI”) for an extension of the permit in 2010.
 This application was rejected by the AVI in December 2015 on the basis that the conditions for granting the Environmental Permit extension were not met in the Company’s application.